 Supply forms and workbooks in an appropriate format ensuring it contains the SPRFMO minimum data standards.

-All programmes and providers will provide the protocols used to place observers, including any specific actions that would be taken if a vessel fails to pass require pre-deployment safety check for review.

 Minimum Standards for Manuals and Workbooks

 The minimum standard for observer manuals and workbooks is that a programme or provider must demonstrate that observers are provide up-to-date manuals and workbooks to assist them.